DensityCo/structure/CONTRIBUTING.md

 - A path to the entry point of a stylesheet tree
 - A stylesheet output path
 - A collection of options:
 	- `paths`: a list of paths to include when resolving styles.
-If using a tool like [nicss](https://github.com/densityco/nicss), add `./styles` to automatically resolve stylesheets from packages.

 They each return a single utility: